-Other pieces of art from the Amaravati School include the ornate bull or `nandiswara` that was situated in the Amareswara temple; earlier forms of Lord Ganesha
+Other pieces of art from the Amaravati School include the ornate bull or 'nandiswara' that was situated in the Amareswara temple; earlier forms of Lord Ganesha, Ganeshani and Lakshmi.

 The figures of Amaravati have slim blithe features and are represented in difficult poses and curves.
 However the scenes are over-crowded, the general effect is not pleasing.
 The technical excellence of sculptures is very admirable.
 Lord Buddha is mainly represented through symbols.